Davidxswang/leetcode/README.md

 	- If we find a small element, we can make the whole record smaller by substitute an element, later, we are able to find a smaller i+1 element because i is smaller now.

+### 307 Range Sum Query - Mutable
+The solution is provided by the solution of the question.
+Basically the idea is to build a binary tree to record the sum of every partition.
+This can make the update and sum process have O(logn) time complexity.